DaveTrost/advent-of-code/README.md

       * 08: equal to - takes 3 parameters.
 If parameter 1 == parameter 2, store `1` in the position of parameter 3, else store `0` there
   - The provided input will no longer output diagnostic codes.
 Instead, the single output will be the expected answer - ostensibly needed to repair the thermal radiators of the space shuttle's air conditioning system(?)
   - The instructions say to provide `5` as the value to the first input-type opcode

+## Day 6
+- Part 1
+  - The orbits table is descriptive of a tree-like structure.
+The COM (center of mass) is the root of the tree.
+Moving outward from the COM, each object in orbit can be traced back to the COM.
+The mass that an object orbits around is its parent node.
+Parent nodees may have any number of chilren nodes (objects in orbit around them).
+  - So, this is a K-ary tree probem.
+The challenge is asking for the sum of the depths of all nodes in the tree.
+  - After constructing the tree, a tree-traversal method is used to visit each node and record its depth
+  - The final answer is the sum of these depths across the tree (which I implemented as a dictionary)
+- Part 2
+  - By converting the orbits table to a graph-like structure, the distance between Santa ("SAN") and our location ("YOU") can be calculated
+  - After constructing the graph, Santa is used as the root node for depth calculation.
+  - Our depth under this condition is equivalent to our distance from Santa.